 Work and Work-Study

 The Student Employment Office is a hub for students seeking hourly jobs on and off campus, including Federal Work-Study (which requires FAFSA submission).
-Use the office’s HoyaWorks platform to search for open positions.

 Georgetown Employees

-If you are eligible for TAP, you may also submit our BGE Affiliation- and Recruitment-Based Application Fee Waiver when you apply to one of our programs.
+Georgetown University offers graduate tuition benefits to eligible faculty, staff and AAP employees through the Tuition Assistance Program (TAP).
+If you are eligible for TAP, you may also submit our Application Fee Waiver when you apply to one of our programs.

 Funding for Current Master’s Students

 Many BGE master’s students receive awards from the university and outside organizations, both in support of their work and in recognition of their accomplishments.
-As a current student, you should consider applying for awards that can help you to recoup research costs and advance your career.
+As a current student, you should consider applying for awards that can help you to recoup costs and advance your career.